sanka-p/obsidian-notes/Uni/DSA/Hashing.md

 	- Issues
 		- Primary Clustering
 		- Deletion operation in complex since when an element in a cluster is deleted, the probing sequence should be adjusted
+		- If you reach the original index, the table is full and you need to rehash
 - Quadratic Probing - Interval is increased by adding the successive output of a quadratic polynomial to the starting hash value ($H+1^2, H+2^2, H+3^2, H+4^2, ...$)
+In order to guarantee that your quadratic probes will hit every single available spots eventually, your table size must meet these requirements:

+- Be a prime number
+- never be more than half full (even by one element)

 Advantages:
 1. Avoids time overhead of allocating each new entry